russmckendrick/records/content/albums/everybody-else-is-doing-it-so-why-can-t-we-12657197/index.md

 ---
 title: "The Cranberries - Everybody Else Is Doing It, So Why Can't We?"
-album_artist: "The Cranberries"
+artist: "The Cranberries"
-album_title: "Everybody Else Is Doing It, So Why Can't We?"
+album_name: "Everybody Else Is Doing It, So Why Can't We?"
 date: 2018-10-19
 release_id: "12657197"
 slug: "everybody-else-is-doing-it-so-why-can-t-we-12657197"
+hideSummary: true
 cover:
     image: "everybody-else-is-doing-it-so-why-can-t-we-12657197.jpg"
+    alt: "Everybody Else Is Doing It, So Why Can't We? by The Cranberries"
+    caption: "Everybody Else Is Doing It, So Why Can't We? by The Cranberries"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock"]
 ---

 ## Tracklisting